ytyou/ticktock/README.md

 * Open Source - You can redistribute it and/or modify it under the terms of the GNU General Public License.
 For details, see below.

-##2.
-Quick Start
+## Quick Start

 We prepare a TickTock Demo in a docker image.
+With a single command to launch the docker, there will be a fully functional demo in the docker,
+- A Ticktock TSDB;
-With a single command to launch the docker, you can see a). a Ticktock process, b). a tcollector collecting OS metrics of the docker and sending to Ticktock; c). a Grafana providing metric dashboard to visualize the metrics.
+- A Tcollector collecting OS metrics of the docker and sending to Ticktock;
+- A Grafana providing metric dashboard to visualize the metrics.

 ### Run Ticktock Demo steps:
 1. You need to install [Docker Engine](https://docs.docker.com/engine/install/) first.